 - Speciality Products: The products which require a lot of efforts to be selected and the demand for these are quite limited and expensive.
 The examples of speciality products are sculptures, artwork, paintings, etc.

-- Industrial Products: The goods are services utilized for the production of consumer goods are known as industrial products.
+The goods are services utilized for the production of consumer goods are known as industrial products.
 These products are divided into the following three types:

 - Material and Parts: The raw material and the tools or supporting equipment used for the production of the consumer products are termed under this head.
-The various items belonging to material and parts are cement, steel, plastic, motor, pump, trolley, etc.
+The various items belonging to content and parts are cement, steel, plastic, motor, pump, trolley, etc.

 - Capital Items: The fixed assets used for manufacturing, supply and management of consumer goods are defined as capital items.
 It includes machines, land, plant, building, etc. together with its installation.